royludo/SFBIStats/README.md

 #### 2.1.3 Get the code

-Create the project's directory (ex: SFBIStats) and clone the repository there.
-You should end up with something like sfbistatsenv/SFBIStats/sfbistats containing the actual code.
+Clone the repository directly in your environment.
+You should end up with something like `sfbistatsenv/SFBIStats/sfbistats` containing the actual code.

 #### 2.1.4 Make Python aware of your project